-I’m a grandparent to an active, outgoing two-year-old grandson named Callister.
-Being a grandparent is such an important role in our lives, one that is enriching and beneficial to all the generations!
-When I found out we were going to be grandparents, we enrolled in the grandparents’ class at St. Francis which brought us up-to-date on changes in baby care.
-Another important step we took before our grandchild was born was getting our vaccinations updated and a car seat safely installed!
+I’m a grandparent to an active, outgoing grandson named Callister.* Being a grandparent is such an important role in our lives, one that is enriching and beneficial to all the generations!
+When I found out we were going to be grandparents, we enrolled in a grandparents’ class at Saint Francis, which brought us up-to-date on changes in baby care.** Another important step we took before our grandchild was born was getting our vaccinations updated and a car seat safely installed!

 In addition to our experiences, I’ve consulted with grandparents of older grandchildren.
 Although this guide is not an exhaustive list, it contains the highlights and “must dos” as Callister and I see it.
 Although some places and activities may qualify for several categories, I’ve done my best to divide them into the following: Nature, Fun Outings, Parks, Arts, Route 66 and Books.

 Tulsa is lucky to have this jewel of a mountain perched on the Arkansas River, begging to be hiked.
 Located north of 71st between Riverside and Elwood, Turkey Mountain has plenty of parking at the base and also restrooms and a water fountain.
 From there you have a choice of trails ranging in degrees of difficulty, but whichever trail you choose, you’re sure to see flora, fauna, rocks and critters along the way providing “real life” science lessons!

 Dogs are also welcome but must be on a leash.
 Always take along drinking water, insect repellant, and a cell phone.
 Older kids might enjoy the bike trails that start at Turkey Mountain and go along the west side of the river.

 There are so many nature activities at Oxley Nature Center!
 They have butterfly walks, bird walks, full moon walks and more.
 Plus wide, flat, stroller-friendly trails (although they can get muddy!).